Henry is the only player in Big South women's basketball tournament history to score a triple-double

-William Clay enters his second year on Jaida Williams' staff at Coastal Carolina.
+William Clay enters his third year on Jaida Williams' staff at Coastal Carolina.
 He coaches the point guards as well as serves as defensive coordinator.

 Clay came to Conway after two years of interscholastic coaching experience at Christian High School in El Cajon, Calif., where he served as the team's assistant coach and skills development coordinator.

 Additionally, Clay spent time as a skills development coach with Ganon Baker Basketball and Toppert Basketball where he coordinated advanced one-on-one workouts for high school and collegiate players focusing on the areas on ball handling, footwork, scoring and defense.